avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-23-6-run-unit-test.md

 For this workshop, tests have been pre-built to save time.
 If you have your earbuds or speakers in, you'll hear Alexa run through a series of audio tests as well as functional tests.

 Your test should take around 4 minutes and result in 571 tests complete with 100% success.
-As a developer, any time you modify your client's on-device software, you should run **Unit Test** to ensure nothing was unintentionally broken.
+We make the source code of our Sample App available so you can create a unique experience on your product - but any time you modify your client's on-device software, you should run **Unit Test** to ensure nothing was unintentionally broken.
 Now you're ready to launch your client!